How can you apply?

-Depending on the nature of the UCAS application details, we communicate with candidates and seek additional information before short listing:
+Depending on the nature of your UCAS application details, we may seek additional information before short listing:

-- Oversees applicants will be asked to send NARIC* documentation and residency and right to work information if this is necessary.
+- If you are an Oversees applicant you will be asked to send NARIC* documentation and residency and right to work information if this is necessary.

 The National Recognition Information Centre for the United Kingdom (UK NARIC) provides advice on the equivalence of overseas qualifications.
 UK NARIC can be contacted at: UK NARIC, Oriel House, Oriel Road, Cheltenham, GL50 1XP.
 Tel: 0871 330 7033; fax: 0871 330 7005

-- Salaried applicants will be asked to send a CV (which is used to explore work experience) and to complete the Leventhorpe (or other partner school) employment application form which has a safer recruitment function.
+- If you are applying for Salaried Teacher Training you will be asked to send a CV (which is used to explore work experience) and to complete the Leventhorpe (or other partner school) employment application form which has a safer recruitment function.

-- Applicants without five days recent (within two years) experience in an educational setting will be asked to attend at least one full day of work experience in a partner school.
+- If you haven’t had five days recent (within two years) experience in an educational setting will be asked to attend at least one full day of work experience in a partner school.

-- Applicants may be offered the opportunity to visit Leventhorpe or other schools in the partnership before short listing.
+- You may be offered the opportunity to visit one of our Partner schools before short listing.

-Short listing for interview will be solely on the basis of UCAS documentation and additional documentation supplied by the applicant.
+Short listing for interview will be solely on the basis of UCAS documentation and additional documentation supplied.

-- Document check in which copies will be taken of original certificates.
+- Document check: You will be asked to bring to your interview original certificates of your qualifications.
 Candidates who are yet to graduate, will be given offers conditional on the successful completion of first degree qualification.

-- Student panel interviews, where candidates answer questions on how they would contribute to the school community (up to 30 mins).
+- Student Panel Interviews: you will answer questions on how you would contribute to the school community (up to 30 mins).
 The panel of sixth form students will usually be chaired by a Senior Prefect.

 - Social time spent with members of the appropriate curriculum team.

 All selection processes have been reviewed and approved in respect of the equality schemes of the participating schools and are conscious of the nine protected characteristics.
-(See Leventhorpe School Policy R1 Equal Opportunities 2012).
+(See Our Policies on the website)

-We give applicants prompt feedback on their performance at interview.
-Generally, we aim to feedback on the evening of interview or on the following working day.
+We aim to give applicants prompt feedback on their performance at interview.
+Generally, we aim to feedback on the evening of your interview or on the following working day.
 Feedback will be given by the SCITT Training Manager.

-Successful applicants will be briefed on the next stages and any conditions attached to their offer:
+If you are successful at interview you will be briefed on the next stages and any conditions attached to your offer:

 - All offers will be conditional on the completion of a satisfactory medical questionnaire and fitness to teach assessment supervised by the school personnel manager.